 OVERVIEW – WALKING ROUTES UP SCAFELL PIKE

-This article covers the five most common walking routes up Scafell Pike and highlights the pros and cons of each.
+This article covers five great walking routes up Scafell Pike and highlights the pros and cons of each.

-None are easy, with each involving at least 900 metres of ascent in rugged mountain terrain.
+None are easy.
+Each involves at least 900 metres of ascent in rugged mountain terrain.
 Yet all offer a different experience and the satisfaction of ascending the highest mountain in England.

-The times on the below table are indicative only as everyone walks at their own speed, but they give you an idea of the relative duration for each route.
+The times in the below table are indicative only as everyone walks at their own speed, but they give you an idea of the relative duration for each route.

 MAP – WALKING ROUTES UP SCAFELL PIKE